 Outside work I enjoy socializing and travelling.
 Recently I have visited India, Borneo and Sri Lanka.
 I have seen a lot of wonderful wildlife including Leopards in Sri Lanka, Tigers in India and Orangutans in Borneo.

 Sam Holliday - RVN

 I am a fully qualified small animal nurse and have been at Paragon since 2002.
 I work at the Dalston branch.
 I run nurse clinics including puppy parties as well as general nursing clinics.
-I am pictured on holiday in Portugal.
 In my spare time I am kept busy looking after my son Finley.

 Kelly Armstrong - RVN

 I have worked at Paragon since July 2010 and gained my Veterinary Nursing Qualification in September 2012.